TetieWasTaken/BobTheBot/README.md

 To configure your bot locally, you need to remove `ENV = production` and add: `GUILD_ID = <YOUR_LOCAL_GUILD_ID>`

+4. cd into the `apps/BobTheBot/src/` directory
-4. Run `npm run start` or `node master.js` and the bot should be up and running!
+5. Run `npm run start` or `node index.js` to start up the bot!

 ###### If you're using this software, please follow the terms of the [Apache License below](#%EF%B8%8F-license)